Enterprise-CMCS/managed-care-review/docs/Configuration.md

 guide-wire is [configured using env vars](https://12factor.net/config).

 Different env vars can be set in different environments [local dev, review apps, dev, staging, prod] to configure things differently.
+Environment variables are individually mapped in the `deploy` and `promote` Github workflows for use in deployments.
+If a new environment variable is added, it should be mapped there as well.

 For local dev, ./dev loads all environment variables set in the `.env` file. `.env_example` is provided (and copied as a default on first run) with settings that should work out of the box locally.